 They even contain a secret ingredient.

-How obnoxiously cliché, and, even more obnoxiously, intriguing.
+How obnoxiously cliche, and, even more obnoxiously, intriguing.

 What kind of self-respecting cookie doesn’t demand purity and quality?
-Only the worst kind.

-How about the fact that they will consume you as you consume them.
+How about the fact that they will consume you as you consume them?
 I’m not kidding about them wrecking your relationships.

 Here comes that girl again, the one who’s too good for Chips Ahoy.

-They do need to chill for 30 minutes, which would only serve as a deterrent if 25 of those minutes weren’t spent sneaking copious chunks of dough from the refrigerator.
+They do need to chill for 30 minutes, which would only serve as a deterrent if 25 of those minutes weren’t spent sneaking copious chunks of cookie dough from the refrigerator.

 These cookies will consume you, instead.

 Good luck out there.
 Just don’t say I didn’t warn you.